Understanding What Makes Premarital Agreements Unenforceable

 Both spouses should have their own legal counsel to identify and protect their individual interests.
 This prevents one party from making the agreement unfair.
 If you went unrepresented, we can fight the prenup.

 Your premarital agreement is only helpful when drafted correctly and in keeping with current New York laws.
 Let our attorney help you craft a prenup that protects your individual wealth before your wedding.
-Contact The King Law Firm to discuss your case today.
+Contact Family First Legal Group to discuss your case today.